-Pure silicon does not have any free electrons (Fig:2A ), and because of this its conductivity is very low; however, when you inject an impurity, which has extra electrons, into the silicon, the conductivity of the resultant material increases dramatically.
-This is known as N-type doping (Fig:2B).
+Pure silicon does not have any free electrons (refer Fig 2a ), and because of this its conductivity is very low; however, when you inject an impurity, which has extra electrons, into the silicon, the conductivity of the resultant material increases dramatically.
+This is known as N-type doping (refer Fig 2b).
 We can also add impurities with fewer electrons, which will also increase the conductivity of pure silicon.
-This is known as P-type doping (Fig:2C).
+This is known as P-type doping (refer Fig 2c).

 Whenever a P-N junction is formed, the excess electrons in the N region have a tendency to occupy the holes in the P region.
 This means that the PN junction boundary naturally becomes free of holes or free electrons.
 This region is called a depletion region.
-The same phenomenon also happens in the P-N junction of the MOSFET (Fig:4).
+The same phenomenon also happens in the P-N junction of the MOSFET (refer Fig 4).

 In short with this simple arrangement the MOSFET will not work.
 Let’s see how it is possible to have an electron flow in the MOSFET using a simple technique.
 To do this we first need to understand the workings of the capacitor.

-Inside the capacitor, you can see two parallel metal plates separated by an insulator (Fig:6).
+Inside the capacitor, you can see two parallel metal plates separated by an insulator (refer Fig 6).
 When you apply a DC power source across these, the positive terminal of the cell attracts electrons in the metal plate and these electrons are accumulated on the other metal plate.
 This accumulation of charge creates an electric field between the plates.

 Let’s replace one plate of the capacitor with the P type substrate of the MOSFET.
 If you connect a power source across the MOSFET as shown, just as in a capacitor the electrons will leave the metal plate.
-In a MOSFET these electrons will be dispersed into the P-substrate (Fig:7).
+In a MOSFET these electrons will be dispersed into the P-substrate (refer Fig 7).

 The positive charge generated on the metal plate, due to the electron displacement, will generate an electric field as shown.
 Due to the presence of electric field the MOSFET possess FET; Field Effect Transistor in its name.

 Remember, there are some free electrons even in the P-type region.
 The electric field produced by the capacitive action will attract the electrons to the top.
 We will assume the electric field generated is quite strong.
 Some electrons were recombined with the holes, and the top region becomes overcrowded with electrons after all the holes there are filled.
 Just below this region, all the holes were filled but there were no free electrons either.
 This region has become a new depletion region.
 This process essentially breaks the depletion region barrier and a channel for the flow of electrons is created (refer Fig 8).
 If we apply a second power source as we did at the beginning the electrons easily flow towards the metal plate.
 This is the way a MOSFET turns to the ON state (refer Fig 9).